ousleyp/scripts/wip/README.md

 ## in progress

-I'm working on adding support for ifevals around module include statements.
+The file implode-insights.sh is a bespoke script created for the Insights repo.
+With it, I'm working on adding support for ifevals around module include statements, as well as nested assemblies! o_o;

+I hope to take some of the functionality from it and bring it into the implode-assembly.sh script.

 ## requirements